snap-stanford/llm-social-network/README.md

 To try other prompting methods, replace `global` with `local`, `sequential`, or `iterative`.
 These methods also come with the added option of `--include_reason`, where the model is prompted to generate a short reason for each friend it selects.
 If `--include_reason` is included, the generated reasons for each network will be saved as `METHOD_MODEL_SEED_reasons.json` (e.g., `local_gpt-4o_0_reasons.json`) under `PATH_TO_TEXT_FILES`.

 To analyze the generated networks, see `analyze_networks.py` and `plotting.py`.

+## Our results
+You can find our generated networks and generated personas (with interests) in `text-files`.